tmyoas/devpos_train/readme.md

 Training container using docker-compose.

 ## Required Setting
-* If you use reverse proxy, you should erase about ports settings in docker-compose.yml(Because of deny access using http://<IP address>:<port>).
+* If you use reverse proxy, you should erase about ports settings in docker-compose.yml (Because of deny access using http://IPaddress:port).
 ### Nexus
 * Reference: https://github.com/sonatype/docker-nexus
   * user: admin